David-Maisonave/Axter-Stash/Docker/README.md

   - `CreateContainer.cmd ContainerName "stashapp/stash:v0.26.2" 9992 C:\Videos SKIP`

 ### Shared Mount Paths
 - CreateContainer.cmd can create 1-5 shared mount paths on the container.
-A shared mount path is a path that is a HOST path that is mounted on the container, which allows the container to access files.
+A shared mount path is a path that is a HOST path that is mounted on the container, which allows the container to access files in the shared mount path.
 - By default the shared mount is READ-ONLY, but by appending **WRITE** to the command line, the script will make all the shared mounts with read-write access.
   - Example:  `CreateContainer.cmd ContainerName1 "stashapp/stash:latest" 9999 C:\MySharedMountPath WRITE`